 An electrician must by law issue a compliance certificate or CCEW after the work is completed.
 This is an insurance the work has been completed to the required safety standards.
 You can search licensed electricians using the New South Wales service licence search.

-All standard electrical work, such as installations, repairs and wiring requires an electrician’s licence.
+All standard electrical work in Victoria, such as installations, repairs and wiring requires an electrician’s licence.
 If you are shown an electrician (supervised) licence, that tradesperson is only able to carry out electrical work under supervision by someone fully qualified.
 To carry out electrical installation work, a licensed electrician must also be registered as an electrical contractor.

 After your work has been completed, you must be provided with a Certificate of Electrical Safety (COES), which you should hold onto.
 This is recognition by the installer that they have operated in accordance with safety guidelines in Victoria.
 It is also used by Energy Safe Victoria as evidence of negligent conduct by the tradesperson if it is later found that the electrical work did not in fact comply with safety standards.